 Expats may have to choose a private insurance to fulfill visa requirements, to find assistance in their own language or to have easier access to a specialist.
 Dental coverage in the public system is very limited, so purchasing insurance is an easy way of reducing the costs of dental visits in Spain.

-With respect to private insurance, anyone is eligible.
-These companies typically offer both medical and dental coverage with a discount if you sign up for both.
-Obviously, prices vary greatly according to the age and sex of the applicant; however, it is not prohibitively expensive.
-To give you an idea, the average monthly medical premium for a 30-year old male starts around €40 per month; for females it's a bit a higher at roughly €50 per month.
+Compared to other European countries, private insurance in Spain is rather affordable.
+Insurers typically offer both medical and dental coverage with a discount if you sign up for both.
+Obviously, prices vary greatly according to the age and sex of the applicant.
+To give you an idea, the average monthly medical premium for a 30-year old can cost around €47-70.